erg352/lightwalk/README.md

 # LightWalk

+> [!WARNING]
+> This crate is in VERY early development: bugs are bound to happen, and I intend on breaking things as I go.
+PLEASE consider NOT using
+> this crate in a serious project for the time being.
+Thank you for your patience <3

 Lightwalk is a lightweight CPU-driven SDF (signed distance field) rust crate.

 Why you might want to use this crate: